A candidate coherent radio flash following a neutron star merger: Modelling the emission

-\subsubsection{Constraining an X-ray flare from a black hole}
+\subsection{Constraining an X-ray flare from a black hole}

+Models predicting coherent radio emission from a black hole are caused by a magnetised wind launched by an accretion event \citep{usov2000}.
+However, the accretion disks following binary neutron star mergers are expected to fall onto the black hole within the first few seconds \citep{rezzolla2011}.
+There is a chance of material being flung out on a highly elliptical orbit that can accrete onto the black hole at late times, powering an X-ray flare \citep{rosswog2007}.

-For magnetically driven jets, an accretion event onto a black hole is predicted to produce an X-ray flare and an associated coherent radio flare\cite{usov2000}.
-Using this model\cite{usov2000,starling2020}, we can work backwards to predict the X-ray flare flux given an observed radio pulse.
+Using this black hole model \citep{usov2000,starling2020}, we can work backwards to predict the X-ray flare flux given an observed radio pulse.
 Given a radio peak flux density $49\pm27$ mJy, duration $5$ seconds, redshift $0.58 \pm 0.06 $ and an efficiency, for converting the released energy into radio emission, of $10^{-3}$ as assumed by \cite{usov2000}, we find the peak X-ray flux required to generate the radio pulse to be $(9.9 \pm 5.5) \times 10^{-11}$ erg cm$^{-2}$ s$^{-1}$.
 This is roughly two orders of magnitude greater than the observed flux in the {\it Swift} XRT light curve at the expected time of this radio flare after correcting for the dispersion delay ($\sim 10^{-12}$ erg cm$^{-2}$ s$^{-1}$).
 The predicted luminosity of the X-ray flare is shown as a magenta circle in Figure \ref{fig:restframe_lc}.
 For the X-ray flare to be detectable, the efficiency would need to be relatively high ($\sim 10^{-2}$).
+Hence, the magnetised wind launched from a black hole model prediction is not consistent with the observations.
 Therefore, we conclude that the radio flare from GRB 201006A is unlikely to originate from accretion onto a black hole.